-The implication of Theorem~\ref{t1} is that, by calculating the SimRank matrix, it naturally retrieves the information that common GNN architectures can only represent after a number of local aggregations.
 As SimRank assigns high scores to node relations with topological similarities, it can be regarded as a powerful global aggregation for GNN representation, guiding the network to put higher weights on such distant but homophilous node pairs.
-Hence, our goal is to design effective and efficient model architecture that exploits the desirable capability of SimRank.

-Considering SimRank already carries global similarity information implicitly, our model removes the need of iteratively aggregating and updating embeddings by incorporating the similarity matrix such as \cite{cosine,glognn}.
-Instead, we employ a precomputation process to acquire the SimRank matrix $S$ and only apply it once as model aggregation.
-Since the aggregation is as straightforward as a matrix multiplication, we establish the simple but effective transformation scheme to concatenate and learn node attributes and local adjacency.
-In a nutshell, the architecture of SIMGA is summarised as:
+Hence, our goal is to design the effective and efficient GNN model \aggname{} that exploits the desirable capability of SimRank.
+Based on the implication of Theorem~\ref{t1} that SimRank already carries global similarity information implicitly, our model removes the need of iteratively aggregating and updating embeddings by incorporating the aggregation matrix such as~\cite{cosine,glognn}.
+Instead, we only rely on a constant SimRank matrix $\textbf{S}$ which can be efficiently calculated in precomputation.
+To generate node representations from graph topology and node attributes, we deploy a simple and effective heterophilous GNN architecture, derived from LINKX~\cite{large} that respectively embeds the adjacency matrix $A$ and attribute matrix $X$ by two \texttt{MLP}s, i.e., $\texttt{MLP}_A$ and $\texttt{MLP}_X$, then joins by a third $\texttt{MLP}_H$.
+A tunable parameter $\delta \in [0, 1]$, namely the feature factor, is employed to control the combination.
+The node representation matrix $H$ is:

-where $f_{\theta}$ is a mapping function to transform features $F$ and adjacency $A$ into node embeddings.
-Here $S$ plays the role of final and global aggregation which gather information for all nodes according to the SimRank scores as weights.
-To further explain why SIMGA is effective, we mark that SIMGA in the form of Eq.~(\ref{eq:zsim}) shares a similar idea to the representative message-passing model APPNP \cite{appnp}, whereas the latter follows a local propagation according to the Personalized PageRank matrix $\Pi$, while ours spotlights $S$ for global similarity measure in heterophilous settings.
-As a natural merit, our SIMGA satisfies various advantages of decoupled GNN models like APPNP, ranging from batch computation to scalability on large graphs.

-In specific, SIMGA firstly uses two \emph{MLP}s to embed node feature matrix and adjacency matrix respectively.
-Then, it linearly combines them with the tunable parameter $\delta \in [0, 1]$, namely the feature factor, after which the concatenation is fed into a main \emph{MLP} network: